authoritative vs permissive parenting: am I too soft?

 No matter what, give yourself grace!
 You’re still going to have times of being forgetful or overly permissive, so just own it and tell your kids how you’re working on this without a load of shame!

-But keep your successes in clear view: If you’ve remained safe and loving, if you’ve coached your kids, showing them that they’re called and capable, pause right there.
+And keep your successes in clear view: If you’ve remained safe and loving, if you’ve coached your kids, showing them that they’re called and capable, pause right there.
 Great work!
 That took a lot of intentionality and mental load.
-And maybe you used to yell or give reactionary, illogical consequences, and now more of the time, you’re emotionally safe or more likely to give purposeful consequences.
+And maybe you used to yell or give reactionary, illogical consequences, and now, more of the time, you’re emotionally safe or more likely to give purposeful consequences.

-Wherever you’ve grown, talk about that too with your kids, and celebrate!!
-Your kids will have their own areas they struggle to overcome.
+Wherever you’ve grown, talk about that with your kids, and celebrate!!
+Your kids will have their own areas they’ll struggle to overcome.
 Be an example, and show your kids both your commitment to growth and your deep belief in the glorious abundance of God’s mercy that is ours.

 Practical steps to stay confident: